Personal Data (GDPR)

 The Higher Education Expulsions Board processes personal data when hearing cases regarding the expulsion of students from higher education institutions and public universities of applied sciences.

 The Board follows all applicable data protection legislation when processing personal data.
-You can find out more on the Swedish Data Protection Authority’s website.
+You can find out more on the Swedish Authority for Privacy Protection's website.

 When does the Board process your personal data?